DenisaGabrielaMusteata/Machine-Learning-models-for-the-diagnosis-of-Parkinson-s-Disease-based-on-audio-signals/README.md

-# Parkinson's Disease Diagnosis Using Audio Signals (Bachelor's Degree Project)
+#  Parkinson's Disease Diagnosis Using Audio Signals (Bachelor's Degree Thesis)

-This project explores machine learning techniques for diagnosing **Parkinson’s disease** based on **audio signal analysis**, with a focus on speech impairments in prosody, articulation, and phonation.
+This project was developed as part of the **Bachelor’s Degree thesis** for the completion of studies at the **Technical University “Gheorghe Asachi” of Iași**, Faculty of Automatic Control and Computer Engineering.
+It explores machine learning techniques for diagnosing **Parkinson’s disease** based on **audio signal analysis**, focusing on speech impairments in prosody, articulation, and phonation.

 Two main approaches are developed and compared:

 - A **Random Forest classifier** using **Fourier features**
 - A **Convolutional Neural Network (AlexNet)** using **Mel-spectrograms**, optimized with a **Genetic Algorithm**

 ##  Motivation

-Parkinson's disease affects speech in non-trivial ways.
-By capturing and analyzing voice patterns, this project aims to create a **non-invasive diagnostic tool** using **supervised learning**.
+Parkinson's disease significantly affects speech.
+By analyzing vocal signals, this project proposes a **non-invasive and efficient diagnostic method** using **supervised learning algorithms**.

 ##  Technologies Used

 - **MATLAB**
 - **Machine Learning (Random Forest)**